DataExplorerX/homevision-floorplan-assistant/README.md

   raw vector-search query with full error output
 - `diagnose_captions.py` — lists exactly which sample IDs have/don't have a
   polished caption
+- `audit_multiunit.py` — flags samples likely representing a multi-unit
+  building floor rather than a single dwelling (detected via duplicate exact "Kitchen" rooms, a signal a genuine single dwelling doesn't have)
 - `data_pipeline/reset_captions_utility.py` — clears `caption_polished` for
   the first N samples in `parsed_floorplans_polished.json`, forcing them to regenerate on the next run of `03_polish_captions.py`.
-Edit `NUM_TO_RESET` at the top of the file (currently set to reset all 60).
+Edit `NUM_TO_RESET` at the top of the file.

 ## Extending it (next steps)

-- Add the Stable Diffusion image-variation step (e.g. "make it look modern") via a hosted inference API
-- Deploy the API + UI somewhere real (e.g. a small VM, or containerized on AWS ECS)
-- Consider re-adding an IVFFLAT/HNSW index once the dataset grows well beyond ~1,000 rows (removed for now — at only 60 rows it was actually *breaking* search results by approximating over too few clusters)
+- Consider re-adding an IVFFLAT/HNSW index once the dataset grows well beyond ~1,000 rows (removed for now — at only 59 rows it was actually *breaking* search results by approximating over too few clusters)